 Taxpayers on the hook after EBR school system ignores court order to pay $200k judgment

-BATON ROUGE- Serious questions are being raised by the lawyer representing a woman who was awarded a $200,000 payout by a Baton Rouge judge two years ago.
+BATON ROUGE - Serious questions are being raised by the lawyer representing a woman who was awarded a $200,000 payout by a Baton Rouge judge two years ago.

 Despite that ruling in 2021, the woman has not seen a dime from the East Baton Rouge Parish School System.
 Now, taxpayers are on the hook for hundreds of thousands of dollars with interest compounded on top of that because the school system has not paid up.